First Webb Telescope images on 12 July just an appetizer

 The world has waited more than 20 years for the first images of the Webb telescope, but the images set to be released on 12 July will be only the beginning.

-It took more than 20 years to conceive of, design, build, test, launch, position, calibrate and commission Nasa’s James Webb Space Telescope, and on 12 July, the world will begin to see the fruits of this scientific endeavor.
+It took more than 20 years to conceive of, design, build, test, launch, position, calibrate and commission Nasa’s James Webb Space Telescope, and on 12 July, the world will begin to see the fruits of this scientific labor.
 That’s when Nasa will unveil the first images taken by the $10 billion space telescope, images that will include the deepest image of the cosmos ever taken.

 And that’s just the appetizer, Nasa’s associate administrator for the space agency’s Science Mission Directorate Thomas Zurbuchen said at a Wednesday press conference.
 Given Webb’s powerful optics — just about every view of the universe will be groundbreaking.